The-Readers-Collective/bookmarked-api/README.md

 ```

 ### Create a Book
-Lets you create a Book
+Lets you create a Book and by passing in the userId it will also automatically create the UserBook relationship of `OWNED`

 <b>Example Query:</b>
 ```json